Skip to main content

 Healthy Pumpkin Pie Dip Recipe

 This pumpkin dip is a holiday favorite!
 We love pumpkin pie, so we decided to create a creamy dip that tastes just like it.
-Serve this recipe as an appetizer or dessert because it tastes great dipped with sliced apples, pears or salty whole grain pretzels.
+Serve this recipe as an appetizer or dessert because it tastes great dipped with sliced apples, pears or whole-grain pretzels.
 It's definitely a crowd pleaser that is easy to make, loaded with vitamin A, low in saturated fat and tastes amazing.

 Ingredients